Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Model

 \subsection{Optomechanical system driven by harmonic gravitational force}

-As displayed in Fig. \ref{fig:fig3}, the setup under investigation consists of two prestressed membranes 1 and 2, loaded with a test mass $M_1$ and a source mass $M_2$, forming mechanical oscillators denoted as oscillator 1 and 2.
-The natural frequencies of oscillators 1 and 2 are denoted as $\omega_1$ and $\omega_2$, with corresponding dissipation rates $\gamma_1$ and $\gamma_2$.
+As displayed in Fig.~\ref{fig:fig3}, the setup under investigation consists of two prestressed membranes 1 and 2, loaded with a test mass $M_1$ and a source mass $M_2$, forming mechanical oscillators denoted as oscillator~1 and~2.
+The natural frequencies of oscillators~1 and~2 are denoted as $\omega_1$ and $\omega_2$, with corresponding dissipation rates $\gamma_1$ and $\gamma_2$.
 The mechanical quality factors are $Q_1 = \omega_1 / \gamma_1$ and $Q_2 = \omega_2 / \gamma_2$, respectively.
 These components are aligned in parallel and coaxially.
-The cavity and the metalized membrane 1 together form a standard 3D rectangular microwave cavity optomechanical structure, which is electromechanically coupled through an antenna electrode\cite{Liu2022}.
-Oscillator 2, consisting of mass $M_2$ loaded on membrane 2, is positioned on a piezoelectric disk.
-When an alternating voltage is applied, the disk drives oscillator 2 into vibration, causing $M_2$ to undergo harmonic motion with amplitude $x_s$ and frequency $\omega_s$, described by $x_2 = x_s \cos (\omega_s t + \phi_s)$.
+The cavity and the metalized membrane~1 together form a standard 3D rectangular microwave cavity optomechanical structure, with length $L=48\ \si{mm}$, width $W=20\ \si{mm}$, and height $H=20\ \si{mm}$, which is electromechanically coupled through an antenna electrode~\cite{Liu2022}.
+Oscillator~2, consisting of mass $M_2$ loaded on membrane~2, is positioned on a piezoelectric disk.
+When an alternating voltage is applied, the disk drives oscillator~2 into vibration, causing $M_2$ to undergo harmonic motion with amplitude $x_s$ and frequency $\omega_s$, described by $x_2 = x_s \cos (\omega_s t + \phi_s)$.
+Both the pump and probe microwave fields are coupled to the cavity through the same input/output (in/out) SMA connector, as indicated in Fig.~\ref{fig:fig3}.
+A gray partition with thickness of $50\ \si{\mu m}$ is inserted between the two masses, representing a conducting Faraday shield that suppresses stray-charge-induced Coulomb interactions while leaving the gravitational interaction unaffected.
 This motion causes the source mass $M_2$ to generate a periodically time-varying gravitational field.
-When the natural frequencies of the two oscillators are matched, the oscillator 1 exhibits the strongest response under this driving field.
-Further, this resonance leads to a variation in the microwave field within the microwave cavity, which is discernible by comparing the spectra in the OMIT configuration in the presence and absent of gravitational driving, the latter achieved by turning off the alternating voltage to make $x_s = 0$.
+When the natural frequencies of the two oscillators are matched, the oscillator~1 exhibits the strongest response under this driving field.
+Further, this resonance leads to a variation in the microwave field within the microwave cavity, which is discernible by comparing the spectra in the OMIT configuration in the presence and absence of gravitational driving, the latter achieved by turning off the alternating voltage to make $x_s = 0$.

 By replacing the position and momentum $x_1$ and $p_1$ of test mass oscillator to its corresponding quantum canonical operators $\hat{x}_1$ and $\hat{p}_1$, the above system is described as a cavity optomechanical system with time-harmonic driving force, characterized by the following Hamiltonian